 Alberta-based provincial carriers must follow the Alberta Drivers' Hours of Service Regulation.
-Carriers found to be operating contrary to this policy are subject to prosecution, administrative penalties, having their vehicle detained at roadside and/or having their operating status changed to ‘federal’ by Alberta Transportation.
+Carriers found to be operating contrary to this policy are subject to prosecution, administrative penalties, having their vehicle detained at roadside and/or having their operating status changed to ‘federal’.

 Carriers operating outside of this policy exemption must follow the federal Commercial Vehicle Drivers Hours of Service Regulations and obtain a ‘federal’ operating status on their SFC.